Interactionism (philosophy of mind): Occasionalism

 Descartes' theory that interaction between the mind and the physical world occurred in the pineal gland was seen as inadequate by a number of philosophers in his era, who offered alternate views: Nicholas Malebranche suggested occasionalism, according to which mind and body appear to interact but are in fact moved separately by God, while Gottfried Leibniz argued in The Monadology that mind and body are in a pre-established harmony.
 On the other hand, Baruch Spinoza rejected Descartes' dualism and proposed that mind and matter were in fact properties of a single substance, thereby prefiguring the modern perspective of neutral monism.

 The problem of mental causation is also discussed in the context of other positions on the mind–body problem, such as property dualism and anomalous monism.

 Compatibility with the conservation of energy

-A more recent related objection is the argument from physics, which argues that a mental substance impacting the physical world would contradict principles of physics.
+A more recent related objection is the argument from physics, which claims that a mental substance impacting the physical world would contradict principles of physics.
 In particular, if some external source of energy is responsible for the interactions, it would violate the law of conservation of energy.
 Two main responses to this have been to suggest the mind influences the distribution but not the quantity of energy in the brain and to deny that the brain is a causally closed system in which conservation of energy would apply.
-It could of course also be argued that the law of conservation of energy is false in systems which realize a mind.
+It could also be argued that the law of conservation of energy is false in systems which realize a mind.